rust-lang/book/nostarch/chapter09.md

 get to this point.
 Backtraces in Rust work as they do in other languages: the key to reading the backtrace is to start from the top and read until you see files you wrote.
 That’s the spot where the problem originated.
-The lines above the lines mentioning your files are code that your code called; the lines below are code that called your code.
-These lines might include core Rust code, standard library code, or crates that you’re using.
+The lines above that spot are code that your code has called; the lines below are code that called your code.
+These before-and-after lines might include core Rust code, standard library code, or crates that you’re using.
 Let’s try getting a backtrace by setting the `RUST_BACKTRACE` environment variable to any value except 0.
 Listing 9-2 shows output similar to what you’ll see.